 I’ve always been interested in space and I thought it would be fun to get a better understanding of the science behind the headlines.
 I’d also just like to know more about what I’m seeing when I look up at the sky at night.

-The course is run by Professor Chris Impey, an astronomer who has been a pioneer in teaching science to non-science majors as well as the author of several popular science books.
+Astronomy: Exploring Time and Space is run by Professor Chris Impey, an astronomer who has been a pioneer in teaching science to non-science majors as well as the author of several popular science books.
 Chris brings a real enthusiasm for astronomy to his lectures and he was great at explaining things in a way that made me feel smart.

 I liked him a lot.